iobroker-bot-orga/manage-prs/templates/__template__/description.md

 This PR has been created by iobroker-bot.
 Please review the changes carefully and merge the PR if review is ok.

-Feel free to contact me (@ioBroker-Bot) if you have any questions or feel that an issue is incorrectly flagged.
+Feel free to contact me (@ioBroker-Bot) if you have any questions or feel that a PR is faulty.
+Please open a issue at repository https://github.com/ioBroker/ioBroker.repochecker to report a faulty PR.

 And **THANKS A LOT** for maintaining this adapter from me and all users.
 *Let's work together for the best user experience.*